sanket1602/DevOps-Projects/README.md

 I hope this helps people who are new to the field of DevOps or even experienced people.
 Some of them don't need a test environment.
 Please feel free to add if you know more.
 I will keep updating this repo.
 Refer this post = https://www.reddit.com/r/devops/comments/1kudmi2/free_devops_projects_websites/

 P.S.
 I do not own any of these.
 If you own any of them and want them removed from this list (for whatever reasons), please do let me know.
 I will remove them.
+Show some love.

 Linux